 Mammogram Myths from ob/gyn Dr. Rebecca Dunsmoor-Su

 As genneve’s Chief Medical Officer, I help write or edit some of the content you see on our site, but you don’t always hear my thoughts in my own voice.
-In honor of Breast Cancer Awareness Month, I want to talk seriously about breast cancer and screening.Truth: Breast cancer, caught early, is curable
+In honor of Breast Cancer Awareness, I want to talk seriously about breast health, cancer, and screening.Truth: Breast cancer, caught early, is curable